Thomas Fire & Montecito Mudslide Resources For Recovery

 Location: 650 South Petit Avenue, Ventura, CA 93004

 Hours: vary, please call for appointment.

 Documents required: Photo ID, proof of residency, FEMA #, agency referral

 Service is available in: English, interpreter services available.

 Note: Services available regardless of immigration status

-The HELP of Ojai Community Assistance Program serves as a food pantry for Ojai Valley residents and offers diapers, personal hygiene products, new bed linens, clothes, and household items for fire victims.
-Financial assistance is available on a case by case basis for fire victims.
+The HELP of Ojai Community Assistance Program serves as a food pantry for Ojai Valley residents and offers limited diapers, personal hygiene products, clothes, and household items for fire victims.
+Rental assistance may be available for Ojai residents who lost their primary residence in the Thomas Fire.

 108 Fox St.